OmarTahoun/A-star/README.md

 - __Reset__ : resets the canvas for a new grid.

-- __Drop Down list__ : Chooses what do you want to edit, Blocks/ Start point / end point.
+- __Edit Drop Down list__ : Chooses what do you want to edit, Blocks/ Start point / end point.
+ - __Diagonal Drop Down List__ : Toggles the mode of the search weather the diagonal movement is allowed or not.

 ## Built with:
 - [P5.js](https://p5js.org/)